soler-he/sep_tools/README.md

 <img align="right" height="80px" src="https://github.com/user-attachments/assets/28c60e00-85b4-4cf3-a422-6f0524c42234" alt="EU flag">
 <img align="right" height="80px" src="https://github.com/user-attachments/assets/5bec543a-5d80-4083-9357-f11bc4b339bd" alt="SOLER logo">

-This tool is developed within the SOLER (*Energetic Solar Eruptions: Data and Analysis Tools*) project.
+These tools are developed within the SOLER (*Energetic Solar Eruptions: Data and Analysis Tools*) project.
 SOLER has received funding from the European Union’s Horizon Europe programme under grant agreement No 101134999.

 The tool reflects only the authors’ view and the European Commission is not responsible for any use that may be made of the information it contains.